2start/documentation/using-ocular/configure-extend/integrate.md

 Deploy this command in your build system or any other system in your pipelie

 ```
-./ocular.sh --script scripts.automate.sc --params jarFile=[location and name of app],outputFile=out.log
+./ocular.sh --script scripts.automate.sc --params jarFile=[<path>],outputFile=out.log
 ```

+where `path` is the location and filename your application.

 The command:

 1. Executes ShiftLeft Ocular.
 2. Encapsulates the results in a script.
 3. Passes the script into a JAR file.
-4. Get output.
+4. Outputs the results.

 ## Automatically Creating an Issue in GitHub

 You can create an issue in GitHub, using the data resulting from your ShiftLeft Ocular investigation, to influence your code review process.
+Use the convenience function

+globals.createIssueInGitHub(flowString, globals.accessToken, globals.owner, "<title text>, "<summary text>")

+where `text` is the title and summary of the GitHub issue.

+For example,

 globals.createIssueInGitHub(flowString, globals.accessToken, globals.owner, "tarpit", "Time/Logic bomb detected.
 Fix before it detonates")